Maina Ramulu: Fourth alleged murder spree (2020)

 In 2020, Ramulu filed another appeal with the Telangana high court, and was released from prison on July 31, 2020.
 Ramulu is now accused of murdering two more women in 2020.
 On December 10, 2020, he allegedly met a woman at a toddy shop in Bala Nagar.
 After he offered to pay her money in exchange for sex, the two went to a secluded area of the Japta Singayapalli village, where he strangled her to death.
-The victim is still unidentified, and estimated to be between 35 to 45-years-old.
+The victim is still unidentified, and estimated to be between 35 and 45-years-old.
 Then, on December 30, 2020, Ramulu allegedly met Kavala Venkatamama, 50, at the Yousufguda toddy shop in Jubilee Hills.
 The two then went to an isolated area of the Ankushapur village, where he beat her to death with a boulder.

 After the bodies of the victims were found, the Hyderabad and Rachakonda police departments formed a task force to catch the perpetrator.
 They identified Maina Ramulu as the perpetrator after reviewing CCTV footage, which showed him with the two women shortly before their deaths.
 He was then arrested on January 26, 2021, and charged with the two murders.